jihyep/BAO-FAMAILY/README.md

 ## 💡 Author's Note

-All HTML structure and visual designs (including images and layout) were created entirely by the author.
+All HTML structure and visual designs (including images and layout) were created entirely by the author. 💖
-This project was not only a coding exercise, but also a way to express creativity through simple web technologies 💖